 The Dutch Volkskrant investigated indoor air quality.
 Irons, cozy candles, the gas stove, and the Christmas gourmet set must be banned; ‘cooking kills’?
 In the past, the World Health Organization (WHO) frequently pointed out the greater health effects of particulate matter in our homes.
 Children who grow up in homes with a gas stove are 20 percent more likely to develop lung problems, compared to homes with an electric stove.
 Still so happy about your wood burner?

 We die earlier because of polluted air.
-But, what is premature death anyway?
+But what is premature death anyway?
 A year, three months, or two days?
-Critical medical scientists are asking tough questions about the valuable or worthy quality of that extra time?
+Critical medical scientists are asking tough questions about whether the extra time is valuable or worth it.
 Of course, poor air quality is not healthy, especially for young people.
 Kids with asthma?
 No one wants that.

-With all these new insights about air quality, I wonder: where are the parliamentary questions and local council questions?
-Rightful questions about adjusting the local clean air policy, reliable monitoring of air quality and health effects, and clear standards for all emitters.
-Otherwise, the clean air approach becomes a farce.
-We all have a right to clean air; inside and outside.
+With all these new insights about air quality, I wonder: where are the parliamentary and local council questions?
+Rightful questions about adjusting the local clean air policy, reliable air quality and health effects monitoring, and clear standards for all emitters.
+Otherwise, the clean-air approach becomes a farce.
+We all have a right to clean air, inside and outside.

 Zero-emission city logistics

 Air quality is a complex mix of many different substances (NOx, PM, ozone, and more) with different effects on health.
-We now know that in traffic, emissions come not only from the exhaust but also from tires and brakes.
-Yes, even from bike tires.
+We now know that in traffic, emissions come from the exhaust, tires, and brakes.
+Yes, even from bike tires!
 Are the air quality arguments been selectively used by the local anti-car lobbies?

 Should we, therefore, stop zero-emission city logistics?
-Of course not… cleaner air really is better for everyone.
-But, the contribution of electric driving to stop climate change should be priority number one; less CO2 emissions.
+Of course not.
+Cleaner air really is better for everyone.
+But the contribution of electric driving to stopping climate change should be priority number one: less CO2 emissions.
 Even better is less traffic in residential areas and inner cities.
-City logistics must not only be cleaner, but less and safer.
-In addition to zero-emission zones, municipalities must regulate, stimulate and facilitate less and safer city logistics.
+City logistics must not only be cleaner but also less and safer.
+In addition to zero-emission zones, municipalities must regulate, stimulate, and facilitate less and safer city logistics.

 Walther Ploos van Amstel.